jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-audit-log-guide.md

 For instance they can set up an alert to be informed whenever a value changes in a particular column, or if the new value exceeds set limits; or you can run reports showing a particular user's activity, or how data has changed over any time period.

+## Audit Log Scope

-> AdapTable has **no knowledge of the messages Audit Log sends, nor where they are sent**.
-Information sent to Audit Log lives entirely within users' systems at a internal destination specified by them.
+It is important to note that AdapTable has **no knowledge of the messages Audit Log sends, nor where they are sent**.

+All Information sent to Audit Log lives entirely within users' systems at a internal destination specified by them.

-> Likewise, AdapTable has no ability to access Audit Log messages: they are only visible to, and accessible by, our users.​​
+Likewise, AdapTable has no ability to access Audit Log messages: they are only visible to, and accessible by, our users.​​

+## How Audit Log Works

 Audit Log is set up via the [Audit Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_auditoptions_.auditoptions.html) section of Adaptable Options.

-## How It Works
-Each Audit Log message is essentially a combination of an `AuditMessage` and an `AuditTrigger` - packaged as a simple JSON object - and sent to a specified `AuditDestination` (or destinations).
+Each Audit Log message is essentially a combination of 3 things, packaged as a simple JSON object:

+- an `AuditMessage` - a description of the actual Audit Event
+- an `AuditTrigger` - what caused the Audit Event to happen
+- an `AuditDestination` - the location(s) to which an Audit Message can be dispatched

 There are 5 AuditTriggers and 4 AuditDestinations.